ikitaichik1/Innovative-SRE-CLI/README.md

 - View detailed deployment information (replicas, strategy, associated services, endpoints, etc.)
 - Run diagnostics to check the health of deployments and pods
 - Rollout new changes by restarting deployments
-- Fetch logs from deployments or specific pods
+- Fetch logs from deployments or specific pod

 ## Requirements

-- Python 3.4+ (recommended: Python 3.8+)
+- Python 3.4+ (recommended: Python 3.8+).
-- Kubernetes cluster with API access
+- Kubernetes cluster with API access.
-- Access to the `kubeconfig` file or Kubernetes in-cluster configuration
+- Access to the `kubeconfig` file or Kubernetes in-cluster configuration.
+(Using config.load_incluster_config() or config.load_kube_config())

 ## Installation and usage